Comparative Pathobiology Graduate Manual

 • Written Examination

 • Each committee member will give questions on relevant topics as agreed among the committee members.
 The closed book exam of each committee member should be of a maximum of 3 hours in duration.
 The student may take one committee member’s exam per day.
-The time limit for the open book exams can be determined by the examining committee member.
+The time limit for the open-book exams can be determined by the examining committee member.

 • Each committee member will submit the questions for the written exam to the major professor who will administer the written exam.

 • The student will submit the answers to the major professor.
-The exam sections will be evaluated by the respective committee member.
+The exam sections will be evaluated by the respective committee members.
 The major professor will consult with the committee members about the student’s performance in the written exam.
-The oral exam will be scheduled once majority of the committee members have agreed that the written exam was satisfactory.
+The oral exam will be scheduled once the majority of the committee members have agreed that the written exam was satisfactory.

 • Oral Examination